exunckly/advent2020/README.md

 ```R
 %>% select (-a) %>% distinct()
 ```

+If you want unique IDs within groups, then dplyr::row_number() respects grouping - but does also rank the answers

 Split string into *vector* rather than into list by grabbing the first element of the list up front:
 ```R